 Can You Fight a Negative SEO Attack?

-New and less popular sites are more vulnerable to negative SEO tactics than older sites that have amassed an abundance of quality (natural) links, but persistence can pay off and successful high traffic sites in profitable niches may be more likely to fall victim to negative SEO attacks than smaller less popular sites in low profit niches.
+New and less popular sites are more vulnerable to negative SEO tactics than older sites that have amassed an abundance of quality (natural) links, but persistence can pay off and successful high-traffic sites in profitable niches may be more likely to fall victim to negative SEO attacks than smaller less popular sites in low-profit niches.

-The good news is webmasters can fight back, but it helps if defensive maneuvers are commenced as quickly as possible, so savvy webmasters should always be monitoring for such attacks.
+The good news is webmasters can fight back, but it helps if defensive manoeuvres are commenced as quickly as possible, so savvy webmasters should always be monitoring for such attacks.
 We’ll provide some tips on this in the next article.